 By: Ellaine Kryss Hubilla

-Kokedama, which literally translates to “koke” which means moss and “dama” which means ball, is a century-old Japanese garden art that involves taking the root ball of a plant and attaching it to a mud ball, which is then coated with green moss.
+Kokedama, which translates to “koke” which means moss and “dama” which means ball, is a century-old Japanese garden art that involves taking the root ball of a plant and attaching it to a mud ball, which is then coated with green moss.

 You can take care of your kokedama just like any other ornamental plant; it also needs sunlight, air, and water.
 However, the difference in watering is that it must be soaked in water for 30 mins per day so that water can reach the soil and the root inside.
 After soaking, gently press the moss ball to drain excess water.